KnowOneActual/bulletproof-video-playback/PHASE_2_4_COMPLETE.md

 - 🚮 Drop videos in a folder
 - ✅ Automatic transcoding!

-**This is production-grade software.** Theater teams, archive departments, and post-houses can use this today to automate video processing. 🎉
+**This is production-grade software.** Live event teams, streaming operations, archival departments, and post-production facilities can use this today to automate video processing. 🎉

 ---